sethvargo/go-envconfig/README.md

 -   Adds support for specifying a custom lookup function (such as a map), which is useful for testing.

--   Only populates fields if they contain zero or nil values.
+-   Only populates fields if they contain zero or nil values if `overwrite` is unset.
     This means you can pre-initialize a struct and any pre-populated fields will not be overwritten during processing.

 -   Support for interpolation.
 The default value for a field can be the value of another field.